What You Need To Know About Sustainability Statements

 Why You Need A Sustainability Statement

 Usually, Sustainability Statements are needed to undertake projects on greenbelt land.
 Since 2012, the National Planning Policy Framework outlines that local authorities should only allow building on greenbelt land in exceptional circumstances.
-Therefore, the local authority may grant a house with exceptional sustainability qualities planning permission.
+Therefore, the local authority may grant planning permission to a house with exceptional sustainabilty qualities

 How Are Sustainability Statements Done?

-Firstly, UKBC will contact your local authorities to find out their requirements.
+Firstly, we will contact your local authorities to find out their requirements.
 Subsequently, you or your architect should provide us with as much information as possible.
 This includes, but is not limited to:

 - Site Plan